-Best apps for first-time iPhone owners
+Pick up your first iPhone?
+These are the must-have apps to download!

 Social Networking

-Twitter may not be quite as saturated as Facebook, but the microblogging site still manages to permeate our daily lives pretty well.
+Twitter may not be quite as saturated as Facebook, but the microblogging site still manages to permeate our daily lives well enough.
 If you have a Twitter account, you'll want this app.
-Some will tell you that there are better third-party Twitter clients out there, but if you want Siri to post tweets for you, you'll need the official app.
+Some will tell you that there are better third-party Twitter clients out there, but if you want access to all of the new features on Twitter, such as polls, Spaces, and more, you'll need the official app.

-When it comes to social photography, Instagram is second to none.
+When it comes to social photography, Instagram is second to none, and definitely one of the best iPhone apps.
 When you follow your friends, celebrities, and trending topics, you'll be showered with pictures of food, feet, and duck faces.
 Meanwhile, you'll be able to grace the world with your perfectly poised selfies.

 Messaging